microsoft/BotBuilder-V3/en-us/restapi/Connector Authentication.md

 ## Changes

 The contents of this document are current as of March 2017.
-At this time, the Bot Framework supports two authentication configurations: v3.0, for bots written before November and not upgraded, and v3.1, for bots that have upgrade to the latest Bot Builder SDK. **Support for v3.0 will be discontinued on May 31, 2017.**
+At this time, the Bot Framework supports two authentication configurations: v3.0, for bots written before November and not upgraded, and v3.1, for bots that have been upgraded to the latest Bot Builder SDK. **Support for v3.0 will be discontinued on May 31, 2017.**

 The only differences between v3.0 and v3.1 are the values of the hardcoded constants used in token generation and validation.
 The table below describes these differences.